-The main findings from the scoping review and empirical study shed light on the factors influencing sentinel behaviour in urban environments, particularly in American crows.
-The scoping review identified a range of intrinsic and extrinsic factors that can affect sentinel behaviour, including group size, predation risk, and resource distribution.
+The main findings from the scoping review and empirical study shed light on the factors influencing sentinel behaviour, and forager reliance on sentinels in urban environments.
+The scoping review identified a range of intrinsic and extrinsic factors that can affect the complex decision-making behind sentinel behaviour.
+Energy and risk-related factors can greatly increase an individual’s propensity to engage in sentinel behaviour, with higher energetic availability and higher risk resulting in greater sentinel behaviour.
+The findings of my empirical study reinforce the importance of considering environmental factors as well as their interactions with social factors when observing the behaviour of urban social species.
+Foragers relied more on the sentinel in green spaces, where the sentinel’s coverage was most effective.